Lawyer Claims Dallas Police Tried To Smear Botham Jean, Man Killed By Officer Entering Wrong Home

 According to Guyger’s arrest affidavit, the officer thought that she entered her own apartment and encountered a burglar when she shot and killed Jean.
 Many have questioned this narrative, and demonstrators rallied at Dallas City Hall on Monday in response to the killing, demanding justice and increased powers for the police-citizen review board.
 They want the board to have investigative powers, and the ability to issue subpoenas.

-Jean was a native of St. Lucia and employee of PricewaterhouseCoopers in Dallas, and was known for his leadership and community service in the U.S. and St. Lucia.
+Jean was a native of St. Lucia and an employee of PricewaterhouseCoopers in Dallas, and was known for his leadership and community service in the U.S. and St. Lucia.
 Funeral services were held for Jean in Dallas on Thursday.
 Hundreds of attendees gathered to pay their respects, including Dallas Mayor Mike Rawlings, Dallas County Judge Clay Jenkins, Bishop T.D.
 Jakes, and Dallas Police Chief U. Renee Hall.
 A second funeral service for Jean will be held later in St. Lucia, where he will be buried.

 The New York Post reports that Merritt called out investigators for their tactics.